 The broader fields that we work in are complex fluids and soft matter.
-Our mission is to address the grand challenges in modeling and simulating complex fluids and soft matter through accurate, robust, and scalable numerical methods, machine learning and data-driven model order reduction techniques.
+Our mission is to address the grand challenges in modeling and simulating complex fluids and soft matter through accurate, robust, and scalable numerical methods as well as machine learning and data-driven model order reduction techniques.
 Our research currently spans the following areas.

 Data-driven coarse-grained modeling of soft matter:

-Soft matter, such as polymers and nanoparticles, composed of molecular and/or modular building blocks can provide the structural and chemical plenitude and tunability to yield paradigm-shifting multifunctional materials for broad applications.
+Soft matter, such as polymers and nanoparticles, can provide the structural and chemical plenitude and tunability to yield paradigm-shifting multifunctional materials for broad applications.
 A grand challenge in designing multifunctional materials made from soft matter is to link the emergent functionality to the underlying multiscale structures.
 To address this challenge, atomistic simulations are computationally prohibitive.
 Thus, coarse-grained (CG) modeling is particularly attractive, which projects atomistic details onto a coarser representation and is well suited to bridge multiscale structure-function relationships in materials.

 - Coarse-graining of non-equilibrium systems